What is a work zone and when do I need a permit?

 - You will be notified once an assessment has been completed.

 - If your works involve closing any of our roads, you will need to provide 7 days written notification to surrounding residents.
-A template to assist with this can be found here.
+A notification letter template to assist with this can be found here.
+All letters must be stamped approved by Council prior to distribution.
+Permits will not be activated if the letter has not been approved.

 - A plan of the existing on-street parking arrangements, dimensions and noting all street assets.
 This includes locations of parking signs, line marking, street trees, vehicle crossing or driveways and property boundaries in relation to the road.